KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009_Meshes.md

 The [Simple Meshes](gltfTutorial_008_SimpleMeshes.md) example from the previous section showed a basic example of a [`mesh`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-mesh) with a [`mesh.primitive`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-mesh.primitive) object that contained several attributes.
 This section will explain the meaning and usage of mesh primitives, how meshes may be attached to nodes of the scene graph, and how they can be rendered with different materials.

 ## Mesh primitives

 Each `mesh` contains an array of `mesh.primitive` objects.
 These mesh primitive objects are smaller parts or building blocks of a larger object.
 Such a mesh primitive summarizes all information about how the respective part of the object will be rendered.

 ### Mesh primitive attributes

 A mesh primitive defines the geometry data of the object, using its `attributes` dictionary.
 This geometry data is given by references to `accessor` objects that contain the data of vertex attributes.
-The details of the `accessor`s have been explained in the section about [Buffers, BufferViews and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md).
+The details of the `accessor` concept have been explained in the section about [Buffers, BufferViews and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md).

 In the given example, there are three entries in the `attributes` dictionary.
 The entries refer to the `positionsAccessor`, the `normalsAccessor` and the `texCoordsAccessor`: